topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

 - *Everywhere*: There is no filtering on location.
 - *Current location*: Only waypoints within a certain distance of the current location are shown.
+- *Within selected area*: A map will be shown, which you can move and zoom to the desired area.
+Only waypoints in the shown area on the map are shown in the waypoints screen.
 - *Visible part of map*: Only waypoints that are within the bounds of the currently visible part of the main map are shown in the waypoints screen.
+In constrast to the 'Within selected area' filter, this is a dynamic filter.
+It changes if you change the position of the map in the main screen.
 - *Custom location*: If you enter a custom location or coordinates only waypoints within a certain distance of the entered location are shown.